-The Consulting Service Agreement between Rise HK and the VIE in 2014 was terminated in June, 2019 and was replaced by a new consulting service agreement between WFOE and the VIE.
-No material terms or conditions were changed or altered.
-Therefore, there was no impact to the Company's effective control over the VIE and the Company continued to consolidate the VIE
+The Consulting Service Agreement between Rise HK and the VIE in 2014 was terminated in June 2019 and was replaced by a new consulting service agreement between WFOE and the VIE.
+Besides aforementioned contract parties' change, no material terms or conditions were changed or altered.
+Therefore, there was no impact to the Company's effective control over the VIE and the Company continued to consolidate the VIE.